The Best Turntables & Record Players to Suit Any Budget in 2024

 Full Sound Matters Planar 1 review, here.

-After years of setting the standard for affordable turntables with great performance and sound with the Debut Carbon, ProJect stepped up their game with the new Debut Carbon Evo.
+After years of setting the standard for affordable turntables with great performance and sound the Debut line from Pro-Ject just keeps getting better.

 Rega Planar 3